pzambao/ruby-threads/README.md

 # ruby-threads
 The purpose of this code is to compare the script execution speed with and without the use of threads.
 The code represents the preparation of a breakfast.
-The actions are separated into methods and their respective classes
+The actions are separated into methods and their respective classes.

 ## Para complitude da atividade proposta
 No print a seguir, é evidente a diferença de tempo para realizar as ações necessárias para preparar um suposto café da manhã.